VaradhKaushik/ai-agent-project/README.md

-# Site Feasibility Agent
+# Solar Feasibility Agent

 ## 1. Purpose

 This project demonstrates an AI agent for solar site feasibility analysis.
 It showcases:

-*   An agent orchestrated with **LangChain**.
+*   An agent orchestrated with **LangChain**, leveraging OpenAI's `gpt-3.5-turbo` for tool calling and reasoning.
-*   A set of **tools** (weather, solar-yield, cost, transmission, grid info).
-Currently, these are primarily **stubbed values**, but the framework allows for easy integration of real APIs.
-*   A **RAG (Retrieval Augmented Generation) pipeline** using a local vector store (ChromaDB) and a small document set to answer contextual questions.
-*   LLM interaction via **Hugging Face Transformers** (e.g., with `microsoft/phi-2` or other compatible models) or a mock LLM if issues arise.
+*   A set of **tools** including real API integrations (NREL, OpenWeatherMap, Geocoding, Web Search) and some helper/stubbed tools for cost and grid information.
 *   A structured project layout with configuration management, logging, and a CLI entry point.

-This system is designed to assist in the initial stages of evaluating potential solar energy project sites by integrating various data points and providing AI-generated summaries.
+This system is designed to assist in the initial stages of evaluating potential solar energy project sites by intelligently invoking tools to gather data and provide AI-generated feasibility summaries.

 ---